CourtHive/tods-competition-factory/documentation/docs/concepts/participants.md

 ## Overview

-Participants are the core entities in TODS that represent players, teams, and other competing units in tournament structures.
+Participants are the core entities in [CODES](/docs/data-standards#codes) that represent players, teams, and other competing units in tournament structures.
 The Competition Factory provides a flexible, type-agnostic participant system that supports individuals, pairs (doubles), teams, and groups.

 ### Key Concepts